giordebug/verbamanent/docs/source/faq.md

         - Batch size is too small (batch_size < 32 would be having a hard time converging)
     - You can also try other attention algorithms like 'graves', 'bidirectional_decoder', 'forward_attn'.
         - 'bidirectional_decoder' is your ultimate savior, but it trains 2x slower and demands 1.5x more GPU memory.
-    - You can also try the other models like AlignTTS or GlowTTS.
+    - You can also try the other models like Aligntts or Glowtts.

 ## How do I know when to stop training?
 There is no single objective metric to decide the end of a training since the voice quality is a subjective matter.